PamCatten/hot-stuff/README.md

 Check out our [Contributing Guidelines](https://github.com/PamCatten/hot-stuff/blob/main/CONTRIBUTING.md).

 ## Design
+### Roadmap
+See the [roadmap](https://github.com/PamCatten/hot-stuff/blob/main/ROADMAP.md) for more details about what we plan to include in future releases.
 ### Design Document
 See the [technical design document](https://docs.google.com/document/d/177xGpi3BK14RevmSoKWCA5AEw8B0tt4f7ILGGo3Y3MI/edit#heading=h.j040vupqoagj) for more details about how or why Hot Stuff is in its current state.
 ### Design Philosophy